ardubit/avr/README.md

 This storage consists easily understandable files with pure notes.
 These step-by-step projects cover all necessary topics of microcontrollers: GPIO, Interrupts, Timers, PWM, ADC, CPU, and many more.

-Quick projects for the weekend hack!
+Quick projects for the weekends hack!

 :v: